kubenav/docs/docs/contributing/development.md

+# Development

 kubenav requires [Node v8.6.0](https://nodejs.org/) or later, and NPM version 5.6.0 or later (which is usually automatically installed with the required version of Node).

 If there is a previous installation of the Ionic CLI installed, it will need to be uninstalled due to a change in package name for ionic/cli: